d3ndr1t30x/emailfinderv2/README.md

 # emailFinder - Email Extraction Tool
 emailFinder is a Python-based web scraping tool designed to extract email addresses from websites or multiple URLs listed in a file.
+Based on the original tool here: https://github.com/past3ll3/emailFinder
+I've removed animations and added an option to write the ouput emails to a text file.

 This email scraper crawls through website pages, parses content, and efficiently extracts email addresses.